evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

 **Descriptor parameters**.
 Some Descriptors have required parameters.
-For example, if you’re testing for competitor mentions using the `Contains` Descriptor, you’ll want to include the brand names in the `items` list:
+For example, if you’re testing for competitor mentions using the `Contains` Descriptor, you must include the names in the `items` list:

 ```python
 report = Report(metrics=[